Laptop Running AirDroid App

 The Dream Solution: an Apple Messages Web App

 Apple could solve this entire conundrum if they were to release a web client for Apple Messages.
-A web app would be trivial to access and would provide a complete solution:
+A web app would be easy to access and would provide a complete solution:

 • The ability to send iMessages from any computer (Windows, Linux, etc.).